Instantons on the Blown-up Surface and the Affine Vertex Algebra: Introduction

 Given any two elements $a,b$ in a set $S$, we use the Kronecker delta symbol $\delta_{a,b}=1$ if $a=b$ and $\delta_{a,b}=0$ if $a\neq b$.

-As \cref{thm:1.1}, we use $\mb{H}^*$ to denote one of the (co)homology theories, including the Grothendieck group of coherent sheaves, the Hochschild homology group, the Chow group, and the Hodge cohomology group.

-We follow the convention of Grothendieck to denote the moduli space of $d$-dimensional quotient spaces of $\mathbb{C}^r$ by $\mathrm{Gr}(r,d)$.
+As in \cref{thm:1.1}, we use $\mb{H}^*$ to denote one of the (co)homology theories, including the Grothendieck group of coherent sheaves, the Hochschild homology group, the Chow group, and the Hodge cohomology group.
+As in \cref{eq:twice}, we denote the moduli space of $d$-dimensional quotient spaces of $\mathbb{C}^r$ by $\mathrm{Gr}(r,d)$.